Razyapoo/KGBClusteringDocumentation/clustering_user_documentation.md

 <h2 id="hierarchical-class">Hierarchical class</h2>

 > A hierarchical class is a visual class that determines which hierarchical group a node belongs to.
+A node can only be assigned to one hierarchical class.

 The hierarchical class, if it exists, is shown along with the label of a node.
 See Figure 4 below for more details.